Tom Skerritt: Career

+His agent, Meyer Mishkin, recounted in a 1978 Los Angeles Times profile that Skerritt was relegated to a series of obscure European westerns after his early 1970s film success.
+Mishkin took credit for obtaining for Skerritt his co-starring role in The Turning Point (1977), effectively salvaging his career, and earning him a Best Supporting Actor National Board of Review Award in the process.

-Skerritt appeared in the ABC series Twelve O'Clock High (1964–1967), five episodes; Gunsmoke (1965–1972, also five episodes), and as Evan Drake on Cheers.
+Skerritt appeared in the ABC series Twelve O'Clock High (1964–1967, five episodes); Gunsmoke (1965–1972, also five episodes), and as Evan Drake on Cheers.
 He then appeared in CBS's Picket Fences (1992–1996), in the role of Sheriff Jimmy Brock, for which he won an Emmy Award.
-More recently, he has starred in Homeland Security and The Grid.

-He portrayed the deceased William Walker on Brothers & Sisters, having appeared in the pilot and several flashbacks scenes.
-This was his second time playing the husband of Sally Field; the first was in Steel Magnolias.
+He portrayed the deceased William Walker in Brothers & Sisters, having appeared in the pilot and several flashbacks scenes.
+This was his second time playing the husband of a character played by Sally Field; the first was in Steel Magnolias.

-He played the role of Ezekiel on ABC Family's miniseries Fallen alongside Paul Wesley.
+He played the role of Ezekiel in ABC Family's miniseries Fallen alongside Paul Wesley.
 He also appeared as the guide on the showcase website for Microsoft's Windows Vista operating system.
-He lent his voice in the video game Gun (2005), where he voices Clay Allison.
+He lent his voice in the video game Gun (2005), in which he voices Clay Allison.
 He then guest-starred in seasons three and four of Leverage as Nate Ford's father.

 In February 2012, Skerritt played the title role in Pacific Northwest Ballet's production of Don Quixote.
 In 2014, Skerritt was reunited with his ex-Picket Fences co-star, Lauren Holly, to star with her in Field of Lost Shoes.
 He was reunited with his Alien co-star Harry Dean Stanton in Lucky, the latter's last film (2017).

+In 1974, Skerrit portrayed Senator Robert Palmer in "The Devil's Platform", episode 7 of Kolchak: The Night Stalker.